Culture, Custom and Compromise: Veterans Read and Discuss Achebe

 November 8, 2018 | Stephanie Ash

-Today, we revisit a post by Books@Work’s Operations Coordinator Stephanie Ash, who reflects on her first Books@Work experience listening in on small-group sessions with veterans at the VA Domiciliary.
+Today, we revisit a post by Books@Work’s Operations Manager Stephanie Ash, who reflects on her first Books@Work experience listening in on small-group sessions with veterans at the VA Domiciliary.

 On November 1, 2017, we gathered with veterans at the VA Domiciliary in Cleveland, Ohio to discuss Chinua Achebe’s short story, “Dead Men’s Path.”
 The VA Domiciliary – called the “Dom” – is a residential treatment facility for veterans.
 We were thrilled to facilitate a Big Read as the kickoff to our second Books@Work program with this group.